Tapping on the water problem

 Faucets

-Even if your faucets aren’t leaky or dripping, they are still important water wasters in your home.
+Even if your faucets aren’t leaky or dripping, they are still important sources of wasting water at home.
 The common faucet has an average flow of 6 litres per minute.
 Reducing this flow for, let’s say, half, will drastically cut on the amount of water wasted.
-How many times have you pictured yourself leaving faucets opened way too long, and of course, unnecessarily when brushing teeth, washing hands or showering?
+How many times have you left faucets opened way too long, unnecessarily, when washing vegetables, brushing teeth, cleaning hands or showering?
 Something has to change.

-In the kitchen, get to know that dish washers can dramatically reduce your water waste, but only if used correctly.
+In the kitchen, dishwashers can dramatically reduce your water waste, if used correctly.
 Newer models use less than 15 litres per load.
 If you still would like to make it the old fashion way, try to just use two basins with water: one to soak and wash, and the other to rinse.

 When washing fruits and vegetables, you can as well place a bowl in the sink to collect the water and use it later, for instance, in the bathroom.